Jefferson County Fire Service: JCFS-owned vehicles and trailers

 The JCFS owns 2 specialized vehicles (1 hazmat and 1 utility), along with many trailers carrying specialized equipment for special operations.
 Unit/Hazmat 6691 is currently located at and responds from Lake Dreamland Fire Protection District station 1, which has a close proximity to a local heavy industrial area known as Rubbertown.
 Unit 6691 is a 1993 Ford CF-8000/Betten that is ex-Jefferson County EMS.
 Unit/Utility 6697 is a utility that is located at and responds from Okolona Fire Protection District station 1.
 Okolona is centrally located along the southern border of Jefferson County.
 Unit 6697 is a 2001 Ford F-350/1977 E-One, with the chassis and cab being ex-Jefferson County EMS, and the body ex-South Dixie Fire Protection District.
 Unit 6697's main purpose is to pull trailers with special purpose/operations equipment.

 JCFS Hazardous Materials Operations Team

 The JCFS Hazardous Materials Operations Team consists of members from nearly all of the departments that are part of the JCFS.

 JCFS Special Operations Team

 The JCFS Special Operations Team consists of the JCFS's Water, Collapse, Trench, Confined Space, and Rope Rescue Operations Teams.

-Operations

-Radio

-Emergency and most government services in Jefferson County operate on one radio system, locally called Metrosafe.
-Metrosafe currently uses a Project 25 Phase 1 trunking system.

-Radio channels

-The Jefferson County Fire Service currently operates from multiple radio channels.